 Family Law Act 1996:

-This is an application through the family court.
+This order is applied for through the family court.

 Family Law Act 1996: